| Brad

 Mark Levine.

-City in the 1980s, Brad worked with organist Jack McDuff, played
+in New York City in the 1980s, Brad worked with organist Jack McDuff,

-regularly with Jaki Byard's Apollo Stompers at Barry Harris' Jazz
+played regularly with Jaki Byard's Apollo Stompers at Barry Harris'

 Macys' in-house jazz band.

-(featuring Joe Lovano on sax and Mike Clark on drums) recorded a
+in New York (featuring Joe Lovano on sax and Mike Clark on drums)

-CD of Brad's compositions entitled Side Step, released by
+recorded a CD of Brad's compositions entitled Side Step, released

-Owl/Timeline Records, marketed and distributed in the U.S. and Europe.
+by Owl/Timeline Records, marketed and distributed in the U.S. and

-his own trio and quartet and is a member of the jazz trio Fog.
-Their
+leads his own trio and quartet and is a member of the jazz trio

-first CD, Slow and Slower, was released in January of 2003
+Fog.
+Their first CD, Slow and Slower, was released in January

-on Zebra Acoustic.
-It is being distributed and is getting airplay
+of 2003 on Zebra Acoustic.
+It is being distributed and is getting

-in the United States, Europe, and Japan.
-Their latest CD, The
+airplay in the United States, Europe, and Japan.
+Their latest CD,

 (Noir Records).
 He is featured on at least fifteen other currently